 The siltstone phallus, pictured below, was discovered in a cave in Germany in 2005, and they had it carbon dated.
 It dates back 28,000 years; the oldest object found so far that is believed to be a sexual object.
 Phallic sculptures and devices of all kinds have been discovered throughout the ages and all over the world.
 Made of everything from stone to glass and bronze to camel dung.
 Evidence has also been found that the ancient Greeks may have even fashioned dildos out of bread.
 And while there is no way of knowing for sure, it is believed that many of these objects, simply because of their shape, were made for precisely what you think they were.

-I won’t spend much time on this mention, because it is wholly unsubstantiated by evidence…but still a fun story and a decent segue.
-It is mentioned in several texts, however, by scholars studying sexology of the ancient worlds and particularly ancient Egypt, that Queen Cleopatra herself was known to have used a hollowed-out gourd full of live bees as a vibrator.
+I won’t spend much time on this mention, because it is wholly unsubstantiated by actual physical evidence.
+But, it’s still a fun story and a decent segue.
+It is mentioned in several texts, written by scholars & anthropologists studying sexology of the ancient worlds – particularly ancient Egypt – that Queen Cleopatra herself was known to have used a hollowed-out gourd full of live bees as a vibrator.
 A. GOURD.
 FULL.
 OF.
 BEES.
 Whether it’s true or not, it sure makes me grateful for my modern bullet vibes.
 I prefer my sexual pleasure without a side of potentially escaping stinging insects.
 What can we say, though?
 Once we discovered that vibration felt awfully good on our genitals, the bar was set.
 Pretty much the rest of the history of sex toys is defined by enhancing and improving upon the technology of the vibrator.

 2nd Century, A.D.